siavooshpayandehazad/SoCDep2/README.txt

     - Simulated annealing and Genetics Algorithm for Mapping

     - Support for adaptive routing! but have to solve some scheduling issues... have no idea how to schedule on multiple paths... should be stochastic... needs more reading...

     - Support for virtual channels!

-    - Some 8-bit background music would be really cool
+    - Some 8-bit background music during execution of the program would be really cool